Module Structure¶

 Note

 Using the module structure is an opt-in feature through the Gradle DSL.
-The default value is false
+The default value is false and

 this feature has to be enabled for each module.